ritvik-chebolu/Log-Quality-Analysis/README.md

 Run the [final_model.py](https://github.com/ritvik-chebolu/Log-Quality-Analysis/blob/main/code/final_model.py) and the [my_model.py](https://github.com/ritvik-chebolu/Log-Quality-Analysis/blob/main/code/my_model.py) using Google Colab for our the final script.

 We tried our best to insert as much as possible information into the main manuscript.
-For the comments that were lacking space, we inserted them as supplementary material.
-Following the recommendations from the meta-reviewers, we upload a file: [Meta_Review_Comments_Addressed_SupplementaryMaterial_ICPC_QuLog.pdf](https://github.com/ritvik-chebolu/Log-Quality-Analysis/blob/main/Meta_Review_Comments_Addressed_SupplementaryMaterial_ICPC_QuLog.pdf).
-It addresses part of the comments raised by the meta reviewers.

 # QuLog